Young moms are paired with a Supportive Employment Coach for the duration of the training and up to 2 years post-program.

-In small cohorts of peers, young moms progress through various elements of programming, including classroom-based strengths assessment and career and educational pathway planning, job workshops for résumé writing and practice interviewing, parenting group, hands-on job practice at Bright Endeavors, and, ultimately, job placement.
+In small cohorts of peers, young moms progress through various elements of programming, including classroom-based strengths assessments, career and educational pathway planning, job workshops for resume writing and practice interviewing, parenting groups, hands-on job practice at Bright Endeavors, and, ultimately, job placement.

 By the end of their engagement in Job Training, young moms feel more confident in their skills, their educational and employment opportunities, and the steps to take to achieve their goals.

 New Moms employer partners are companies that partner with our Job Training program to employ recent New Moms’ graduates.
-Thank you to the wonderful businesses who support New Moms’ participants, as well as working to further the well-being of their communities!
+Thank you to the wonderful businesses who support New Moms participants, as well as working to further the well-being of their communities!
 Interested in becoming an employer partner?Click here or below to find out how.